olgOk/Tennis-Ace/README.md

 A linear regression model that predicts the outcome for a tennis player based on their playing habits.

-step by step description of the project are inside of TennisAce.ipyn file.
+A step by step description of the project are inside of TennisAce.ipyn file.
 For an exellent experience run it in Google Colab.